 Citizant’s EAGLE II delivery teams currently include subcontractors from ATH Solutions (DHS S&T task order) and IntegrityOne Partners (ICE DMSS task order).

 Citizant’s Quality Assurance Program

-Citizant's Quality Assurance (QA) function is integrated across the Eagle II Program through practices that plan and incorporate quality standards and monitor quality indicators.
+Citizant’s Quality Assurance (QA) function is integrated across the EAGLE II Program through practices that plan and incorporate quality standards and monitor quality indicators.
 Product development and service delivery is enhanced by quality processes that operate at the task order level.
-This holist approach to QA ensures appropriate quality oversight balanced with maximum efficiency of QA practices within each task order.
+This holistic approach to QA ensures appropriate quality oversight balanced with maximum efficiency of QA practices within each task order.

 As task orders are initiated, Citizant works with customer stakeholders to establish the project’s schedule and technical requirements.
 Quality Assurance will be involved to define any project-unique standards and to establish the task-order specific quality review and audit schedule.
 Process and product audits will be scoped based on the criticality of the product or service being delivered.
 Independent audits of the Quality Program are also conducted to keep QA practices current with industry standards and to verify that quality follow-through actions, such as defect tracking and resolution, are occurring.

 Citizant establishes and reviews quality metrics to determine if work products meet desired standards.
 We use data to improve the quality of future work processes and products.
 Effective measures are continually gathered and analyzed for appropriate day-to-day visibility into project performance.

 Quality management activities are seamlessly integrated into the program and task-order schedule.
 Strategic programmatic and milestone reviews verify progress and validate quality.
 The following table provides an overview of Quality reviews, audits and evaluations.